Kuche-Ravi-Teja/Networking-Fundamentals/OSI_Model/OSI_Model_Images.md

-gJiJabajiajabhthis model has gow iahaabhajaj
+gJiauavabagJiJabajiajabhthis model has gow iahaabhajaj